mbassalbioinformatics/CnRAP/README.md

 ## Script 01 Configuration

+The input into script 01 is read1 and read2 (R1 & R2) fastq files for an individual sample.
+Fastq demultiplexing must be done prior to running CnRAP.
+Most sequencing facilities will provide de-multiplexes samples by default, but if you need to de-multiplex your samples manually, tutorials can be found online and are beyond the scope of this repo.

 Prior to running script 01 for each pair of fq files (R1 and R2 fq files per sample), there are a number of parameters that need to be configured internal to the script - these are found in lines 13-24.
 Below is a description of what each line requires as input.
 The script itself also contains similar information.

 **Script 01 Variable** | **Required Input**